aeither/quizdrop/video-script.md

 "Hi everyone!
 I'm excited to present QuizDrop - a Farcaster mini-app that transforms how we think about quiz platforms by creating real economic value for knowledge sharing.

-In just 30 seconds: QuizDrop lets you create quizzes that deploy actual ERC-20 tokens on Base network.
+In just 30 seconds: QuizDrop lets you create quizzes that deploy actual Zora Coins on Base network.
 Players earn real cryptocurrency by participating, creating the first quiz platform with genuine economic incentives."

 ## The Problem (30 seconds)